heidelpay/magento2/README.md

 ## SYSTEM REQUIREMENTS

 This extension requires PHP 5.6 or PHP 7.0.
-It also depends on the Heidelpay php-api library, which will be installed along with the plugin.
+It also depends on the Heidelpay php-payment-api library, which will be installed along with the plugin.

 ## LICENSE